Issy-les-Moulineaux

-Issy-les-Moulineaux has successfully moved its economy from an old manufacturing base to high value-added service sectors and is at the heart of the Val de Seine business district, the largest cluster of telecommunication and media businesses in France, hosting the headquarters of most major French TV networks.
+Issy-les-Moulineaux has successfully moved its economy from an old manufacturing base to high value-added service sectors and is at the heart of the Val de Seine business district, the largest cluster of telecommunication and media businesses in France, hosting the headquarters of most major French television networks.

+Geography

+Issy-les-Moulineaux is a municipality located on the edge of the 15th arrondissement of Paris, along the main axis between Paris and Versailles, and on the left bank of the Seine.
+The town is situated 7.5 km southwest of the Notre-Dame Cathedral in Paris, the central point of France's road network, and 3 km from the town hall of the 15th arrondissement.

+It is positioned 4 km east of the sub-prefecture Boulogne-Billancourt and 11 km southeast of the prefecture of Nanterre.
+Within its territory, Issy-les-Moulineaux encompasses the Île Saint-Germain, an island in the Seine.

 Name

 Originally, Issy-les-Moulineaux was simply called Issy.
-The name Issy comes from Medieval Latin Issiacum or Isciacum, perhaps meaning "estate of Isicius (or Iccius)", a Gallo-Roman landowner, although some think the name comes from a Celtic radical meaning "under the wood".
-Local legend recounted on the city's official website mentions alternative origin of the name arising from a temple of the Egyptian goddess Isis said to be under the site of the Church of Saint Stephen.
+The name Issy comes from the Medieval Latin Issiacum or Isciacum, perhaps meaning "estate of Isicius (or Iccius)", a Gallo-Roman landowner, although some think the name comes from a Celtic radical meaning "under the wood".
+Local legend recounted on the city's official website mentions an alternative origin of the name arising from a temple of the Egyptian goddess Isis said to be under the site of the Church of Saint Stephen.